X-Mansion: Post X-Men: Schism

-After Wolverine dies in the "Death of Wolverine" storyline, Spider-Man becomes a Guidance Counselor in the series Spider-Man and the X-Men.
+After Wolverine dies in the "Death of Wolverine" storyline, Spider-Man becomes a guidance counselor in the series Spider-Man and the X-Men.

 X-Haven

 Under the All-New, All-Different Marvel re-branding, X-Haven was a sanctuary founded by Storm and her Extraordinary X-Men to protect mutants from the Terrigen Mist.
-The Jean Grey School for Higher Learning was temporarily teleported to a pocket dimension within Limbo with the help of Doctor Strange, the Scarlet Witch, and Wiccan.
-It also has magical defenses created by Magik to keep the Demons away.
+The Jean Grey School for Higher Learning was temporarily teleported to a pocket dimension within Limbo with the help of Doctor Strange, Scarlet Witch, and Wiccan.
+It also has magical defenses created by Magik to repel demons.

 The Xavier Institute for Mutant Education and Outreach

-Following the War between the Inhumans and mutants which resulted in the destruction of the remaining Terrigen Cloud, Kitty Pryde, now the new Headmistress of the Jean Grey School for Higher Learning had Magik teleport the school back to Earth, more precisely to Central Park, New York City and renames it as the Xavier Institute for Mutant Education and Outreach.
-It was demolished after the events of Extermination.
+Kitty Pryde moves the school to New York and renames it as the Xavier Institute for Mutant Education and Outreach.
+The Mansion is demolished after the events of Extermination.

+Post-Krakoan Age: From the Ashes

+As a result of Professor X betraying mutantkind and turning himself into the authorities, the X-mansion undergoes renovations by the US government to be converted into a correction facility known as Graymalkin Prison.
+Led by Dr. Corina Ellis, Graymalkin Prison not only captured mutants, but tortured and weaponized them too.
+Ellis unleashed these mutants, known as the Graymalkin Trustees, to do her bidding.